Thoggggg/urbex-map/README.md

 - Cluster markers when unzoom
 - Add fields (How to enter, dangerosity, dark place...)
 - Add stats (how many in a year, regions...)
-- Immich / AdventureXXX integration ?
+- Immich / AdventureLog integration ?